-Melbourne Water is collaborating with Parks Victoria and the City of Casey on an exciting project to create a new wetland and realign the southern reach of Grasmere Creek in Berwick, which will restore and enhance the area.
+Melbourne Water has collaborated with Parks Victoria and the City of Casey on an exciting project to create a new wetland and realign the southern reach of Grasmere Creek in Berwick, which will restore and enhance the area.

 - improve floodplain connectivity while supporting habitat for drought refuge species including Dwarf Galaxias

-- create an ephemeral stormwater treatment wetland which services the Grasmere Creek catchment as well as providing best practice water quality improvement, nitrogen and sediment removal from Westernport Bay
+- create an ephemeral stormwater treatment wetland which services the Grasmere Creek catchment as well as providing best practice water quality improvement, nitrogen and sediment removal from Western Port

 - enhance wildlife corridors and cultural heritage features of the park aligns with Parks Victoria’s Masterplan

-As part of this project, local schools and community groups can get involved in planning for liveability aspects ‘place making’ of the project.
+As part of this project, local schools and community groups had the opportunity to get involved in planning for liveability aspects ‘place making’ of the project.